 The result in Table 4 shows that at 95 degrees of freedom, and alpha level of .05, the F - calculated was found to be 413.386 against the F - critical of 3.92, at the same level of statistical significance.
-Since the F-calculated is greater than F-critical, the null hypothesis that states that; the extent to which exposure to marketing content predicts job performance of secondary school leavers in Agro-based Firms in AkwaIbom State is not significant.
-The result also showed an r^2 -value of .7511 which further collaborate the fact that, 75.11 percent of good job performance in Agro-based Firms secondary school leavers within AkwaIbom State, can be attributed to the exposure to relevant marketing content of Agro-allied products.
+Since the F-calculated is greater than F-critical, the null hypothesis that states that; the extent to which exposure to marketing content predicts job performance of secondary school leavers in Agro-based Firms in Akwa Ibom State is not significant, was then rejected.
+This implied that, the extent to which exposure to marketing content predicts job performance of secondary school leavers in Agro-based Firms in Akwa Ibom State is very significant.
+The result also showed an r2-value of .7511 which further collaborate the fact that, 75.11 percent of good job performance in Agro-based Firms secondary school leavers within Akwa Ibom State, can be attributed to the exposure to relevant marketing content of Agro-allied products.
 From the table also, P - value (0.000) was < P - critical of .005 at the same statistical significance, further lends credence to the acceptance of the alternate hypothesis.